 - Cadmium contamination can cause kidney failure and bone demineralization.

-- Safe daily levels of Cd should be kept below 24-30 ug per person per day.
+- Safe daily levels of Cd for adults should be kept below 24-30 ug per person per day or < 2.5 mcg per kg of bodyweight.

 - Smokers have the highest exposure to cadmium with food being the highest source of cadmium for the non-smoking population.